Citybook makes Calgary’s community events, local programming, and source-attributed business context readable by AI assistants and partner apps.

 Festival: 500+ vendors, live music stages, food vendors

-"I need a dog daycare near 17th Ave that does accepts shy dogs."
+"I need a dog daycare near 17th Ave that accepts shy dogs."

 Dog Daycare · 4.8 stars · Calgary, AB T3C 0L7